Shuttle/shuttle-esb/sample-request-response.md

 }
 ```

-This will write out some information to the console window and send a response back to the sender (client).

 ## Run

-> Set both the client and server projects as the startup.
+> Set both the client and server projects as startup projects.

 ### Execute